morris-lab/CellOracle/docs/index.rst

 ====

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 07/08/2022: Docker image was updated.
+We made quick start page to guide user how to start celloracle analysis with our docker image.

 - 05/08/2022: We released celloracle version 0.10.5 on `PyPI <https://pypi.org/project/celloracle/>`_.